Peter Pan Jr.

 ● Dialect = The words and grammar you use, as well as how you say them.
 (Example: “soda” in one place, “pop” in another — same thing, different dialect.)

-👉 Accent is about sound.
-Dialect is about sound and words (words will be in the text)
+➡️ Accent is about sound.
+Dialect is about sound and words.

 Darling Family, Liza (“proper” but not overly posh.
 Clear and careful speech)